usc-isi-i2/kgtk/docs/transform/unreify_rdf_statements.md

 | XJAABmv8vGfJZZasjV6DAXY:g3 | rdf:subject | gaia:relations/d3e1e4df-6c8c-4fd1-8b93-ee49ef238f72 |
 | XJAABmv8vGfJZZasjV6DAXY:g3 | rdf:type | rdf:Statement |

-The output of `kgtk unreify_rdf_statements` is below.
+The output of `kgtk unreify-rdf-statements` is below.
 The unified table is easier to understand as it clearly signals that we have an event and we know the place where the attacu occured.
 The secondary edges qualify the main edge, giving us context.